MichaelLarocca/blog-michael-jude-larocca/posts/2022/01-22/TechRally.md

 * Portfolio
 * LinkedIn

-If we do not have a degree, list all your skills above your education on your resume.
-If you have a degree, list your education above your skills on your resume.
+If we do not have a degree in coding, list all your skills above your education on your resume.
+If you have a degree in coding, list your education above your skills on your resume.

 ---